New York State Department of Environmental Conservation (DEC) - Office of Environmental Justice (OEJ)

 Fiscal Sponsor Agreement (as applicable):

 A fiscal sponsor letter of agreement must be uploaded with the application by the application due date (if applicable).
 The letter of agreement must be between the qualifying, eligible community group and the NFP that will serve as the community group’s fiscal sponsor.
 The agreement must state the NFP will serve as the fiscal sponsor and will assume the responsibility for the project application, the performance of work consistent with this RFA and execution of a State of New York Master Contract for Grants or Letter of Agreement.
 The letter of agreement should be addressed to the NFP applicant serving as the fiscal sponsor.

-Application Questions and Answers: Please email all Community Impact Grant questions to the Office of Environmental Justice.
-Questions regarding this grant opportunity will be accepted by DEC until 3:00 PM EST August 18th, 2017.
-All questions and answers will be uploaded in the Grants Gateway for all applicants to view.
+Questions regarding this grant opportunity will be accepted by the Department until C.O.B.
+July 13th, 2018.
+All questions and answers will be uploaded in the Grants Gateway application for all applicants to view.